Appeals & Reinstatement

 Priority consideration will be given to appeals received within 60 days of our letter to you notifying you that you have not met the required standards.
 Appeals received after that date may be approved, but University gift aid may be reduced, based on available funds.

 If you enroll in summer courses, you will be required to provide evidence of your summer course progress.

 If you appeal after the beginning of the following semester, you will be required to provide evidence of your current semester academic progress.
 Appeals received after the 8th week of a semester will be considered only for aid for future semesters.

 If you appeal after the beginning of the following semester, you will be required to provide evidence of your current semester academic progress.
 Appeals received after the 8th week of a semester will only be considered for aid for future semesters.

 If the appeal is approved, you will either be placed on probation for one semester, or you will be placed on an academic plan to support your return to financial aid eligibility.
 If you are placed on probation, you will receive aid for that semester but you will need to meet the requirements of SAP before receiving further aid beyond that semester.
 If you are placed on an academic plan, you will be required to demonstrate sufficient academic progress each semester that you will meet SAP requirements by the end of a specified period of time.
 Students on an academic plan will continue to receive aid as long as they continue to demonstrate the required progress.

-If you do not appeal, or if your appeal is denied, you will not regain financial aid eligibility until the semester after you have attained the appropriate GPA and completed credit hour standards.
+Regaining eligibility: If you do not appeal, or if your appeal is denied, you will not regain financial aid eligibility until the semester after you have attained the appropriate GPA and completed credit hour standards.

-Appeals should be directed to:
+Send Appeals to:

 Financial Aid Appeals Committee